 Instant Community started as a Carte blanche from Montréal Danse to choreographer Peter Quanz.
-It developed into a communal creative process with the four performers and the artistic director of the company, resulting in a unique, non-reproducible experience, created and shared by the performers (Sylvain Lafortune, Bernard Martin, Brice Noeser, Peter Trosztmer) as much as by members of the audience.
+It developed into a communal creative process with the four performers and the artistic director of the company, resulting in a unique, non-reproducible experience, created and shared by the performers (Sylvain Lafortune, Bernard Martin, Brice Noeser, Peter Trosztmer).

 A production of Montréal Danse | A project initiated during Montréal Danse’s Choreographic Research Workshop